magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 meditation we also need to do this.
 We find ways to avoid wrongdoing and practise what is right.
 Look at the Buddha and his disciples.
-Once they were ordinary beings, but they developed themselves to progress through the stages of on up to arahant.
+Once they were ordinary beings, but they developed themselves to progress through the stages of stream entry on up to arahant.
 They did this through training.
 Gradually wisdom grows.
 A sense of shame towards wrongdoing comes about.

 I once taught a sage.
 He was a lay patron who came to practise and keep precepts on the observance days, but he would still go fishing.
 I tried